 Let’s get started!

 What Is MDF?

 Medium density fiberboard (MDF) is a material manufactured by breaking down softwood and hardwood residuals into wood fibers.
 These wood fibers are compacted with wax and resin, formed into panels, and applied with high pressure and temperatures in order to create a durable, condensed board.

 Since it is such a condensed product, MDF is heavier than a natural wood of the same thickness.

 MDF is a popular wood-alternative product used for shelving, cabinets, mouldings, trim, doors, and even furniture!

 What makes MDF such a popular building material throughout the industry is that it is easy to work with, providing clean and easy saw cuts.

 An experienced and proficient DIYer can certainly make their own cabinetry or shelving unit with MDF.

 Even though it weighs more than natural wood, MDF does not have the strength to support as much weight without increasing the thickness of the sheet.

-One downside to its smooth surface is that once the chosen finish is applied, dents and scratches in MDF can’t be fixed like in natural wood.
+One downside to its smooth surface is that once the finish is applied to the cabinet, any dents and scratches in MDF can’t be repaired like in natural wood.